Alessandro Bordin: Loan to Perugia

 On 17 August 2018, Bordin was signed by Serie B side Perugia on a season-long loan deal.
 On 30 September he made his debut for Perugia in Serie B as a substitute replacing Raffaele Bianco in the 83rd minute of a 1–1 away draw against Cosenza.
 On 2 December he played his first match as a starter for Perugia, a 2–1 home win over Pescara, he was replaced by Pasquale Mazzocchi after 81 minutes.
 Six days later, on 8 December, he played his first entire match, a 0–0 away draw against Lecce.
-Bordin ended his loan to Perugia with only 5 appearances, including 4 as a starter, remaining an used substitute for 24 matches.
+Bordin ended his loan to Perugia with only 5 appearances, including 4 as a starter, remaining a used substitute for 24 matches.

 Spezia

 On 31 July 2019, Bordin signed to Serie B club Spezia.

 Loan to Pistoiese

 On the same day he was loaned to Serie C club Pistoiese on loan for the entire 2019–20 season.
 Four weeks later, on 25 August, Bordin made his Serie C debut for Pistoiese in a 2–1 home defeat against AlbinoLeffe, he played the entire match.
 He became Pistoiese's first-choice early in the season.
 On 7 December, he was sent-off, for the first time in his career, with a double yellow card in the 84th minute of a 0–0 away draw against Pro Vercelli.
 Bordin ended his season-long loan to Pistoiese with 19 appearances, including 15 of them as a starter, and making 1 assist.